North Carolina Architects and Builders - A Biographical Dictionary

 Hartmann impressed the Greensboro business community, and in 1921 Julian Price, financier and vice-president of Jefferson Standard Life Insurance Company, sent J. E. Latham, a member of the company's board, to New York to invite the young architect to come to Greensboro.
 He promised him the prize commission for a $2.5 million office building that would be headquarters for the firm, with the condition that Hartmann open a permanent practice in Greensboro.
 Hartmann accepted the offer and opened his office in Greensboro in 1921, which operated until his retirement in 1966.
 He later commented that the lack of wealthy contacts in New York was a major factor in his decision to move to Greensboro.
 He found in Greensboro a small but active architectural professional community that included the prominent architect Harry Barton, who had moved to the city a decade earlier.

-Hartmann's inaugural project, the Jefferson Standard Building (1921-1923) was one of the largest and most prestigious commissions in the state at the time.
-The 17-story, twin-towered skyscraper was the tallest in the South at its completion in 1923--a magnificent Beaux-Arts composition combining classical, Gothic Revival, and Art Deco motifs in pale granite and terra cotta that instantly became an icon of Greensboro.
+Hartmann’s inaugural project, the Jefferson Standard Building (1921-1923) was one of the largest and most prestigious commissions in the state at the time.
+The 17-story, twin-towered skyscraper was the tallest in the South at its completion in 1923—a magnificent Beaux-Arts composition combining classical, Gothic Revival, and Art Deco motifs in pale granite and terra cotta that instantly became an icon of Greensboro.
 Its construction placed Hartmann in an advantageous position in a rapidly growing region.

 He soon gained commissions for major office buildings, banks, and other structures from High Point and Burlington to Wilson and Fayetteville.
 These were primarily of classical and Art Deco design, and many were the first or tallest skyscrapers in their communities.
-One of Hartmann's favorites was the neoclassical, granite-faced Cumberland National Bank (1923-1926) in Fayetteville, which features a classical shaft above a base of Ionic columns, an order that relates it to the nearby antebellum Market House.
-In the late 1920s he introduced Art Deco motifs at the First National Bank of Wilson and the Atlantic Bank & Trust Company Building in Burlington, the latter a skyscraper locally admired for its "advanced ideas in this type architecture."
-In Greensboro's F.W.
-Woolworth Building, Hartmann blended Art Deco and classical elements in elegant street facades; the building is best known as a landmark in the American Civil Rights movement as the site of the student sit-ins that began Feb.
+One of Hartmann’s favorites was the neoclassical, granite-faced Cumberland National Bank (1923-1926) in Fayetteville, which features a classical shaft above a base of Ionic columns, an order that relates it to the nearby antebellum Market House.
+In the late 1920s he introduced Art Deco motifs at the First National Bank of Wilson and the Atlantic Bank & Trust Company Building in Burlington, the latter a skyscraper locally admired for its “advanced ideas in this type architecture.”
+In Greensboro’s F.W.
+Woolworth Building, Hartmann blended Art Deco and classical elements in elegant street façades; the building is best known as a landmark in the American Civil Rights movement as the site of the student sit-ins that began Feb.
 1, 1960.

 Hartmann's firm also participated in the statewide school building campaign of the 1920s, planning flagship public school buildings such as Greensboro High School and Brooks Elementary School, known as the "million dollar school" (for white students), and James B. Dudley High School (for black students), combining classical, medieval, and modernist styles.